-16 UK MU population is defined throughout this document as 'the UK portion of the MU where water depths are 200m or less'.
+16 UK MU population is defined throughout this document as 'the UK portion of MU where water depths are 200m or less'.

-Although survey effort was not constant for all months of the year, the DHI analysis showed moderate to high confidence in the modelling across the site during the summer season and moderate to high confidence in the Cardigan Bay area during the winter season.
+Although survey effort was not constant for all months of the year, the DHI analysis showed high confidence in the modelling across the majority of the site during the winter season.
+There was only low confidence in the modelling during the summer season for the northernmost area in Welsh waters.

-Therefore the West Wales Marine / Gorllewin Cymru Forol site has been identified as an important area for harbour porpoise during the summer and in part of the site (Cardigan Bay) during winter.
-Based on the figure of 5.4% of the Celtic and Irish Seas MU population the site would be graded B on the EC standard data form (B = 22% to 15% of the UK part of the MU population).
+Therefore the Bristol Channel Approaches / Dynesfeydd Môr Hafren has been identified as an important area for harbour porpoise during winter season.
+Based on the figure of 4.7% of the Celtic and Irish Seas MU population, the site would be graded B on the basis of the EC standard data form (B = 2% to 15% of the UK part of the MU population).

-b) Degree of conservation of the features of the habitat which are important for the species concerned and restoration possibilities
+Degree of conservation of the features of the habitat which are important for the b) species concerned and restoration possibilities

-The five sites (Figure 1) cover approximately 10.3% of available porpoise habitat (continental shelf) and porpoise densities within this network are amongst the highest modelled for the population as indicated by the DHI analysis.
+The five sites (Figure 1) cover approximately 10.3% of available porpoise habitat (continental shelf) and porpoise densities within this network are the highest modelled for the population as indicated by the DHI analysis.
 This supports the notion that these areas, relative to the rest of the continental shelf, include the best habitat for harbour porpoises and have been used persistently over the last two decades.
 It is assumed that the preference for these habitats is associated with good feeding opportunities and prey aggregations.
 The available evidence indicates that the conservation status of the UK harbour porpoise population is currently Favourable17.
 Therefore, it is considered that the conservation of the feature in all the sites is graded as II (elements are well conserved), and 'restoration possibilities' do not have to be considered.
 Therefore, the overall grade for this criterion is at least grade B. We do not know which features of the habitat are the most important drivers of the association with prey; nor do we know what the main prey species of porpoise within the sites are.
-Until these are known, the quality of the habitat cannot be accurately determined.
-However, the quality of habitat is assumed to be good or excellent given the persistent high densities of porpoise in these areas, so a grade of A/B has been awarded.
+Until this is known, the quality of the habitat (good or excellent) cannot be determined, so a grade of A/B has been awarded.

-Therefore, with respect to the degree of conservation of the features of the habitat important for harbour porpoises, the West Wales Marine / Gorllewin Cymru Forol site would be graded A/B ('Excellent'/'Good conservation') overall, without the necessity for consideration of restoration possibilities.
+Therefore, with respect to the degree of conservation of the features of the habitat important for harbour porpoises, the Bristol Channel Approaches / Dynesfeydd Môr Hafren site would be graded A/B ('Excellent'/'Good conservation') overall, without the necessity for consideration of restoration possibilities.

-c) Degree of isolation of the population present on the site in relation to the natural range of the species d) Global assessment
+c) Degree of isolation of the population present on the site in relation to the natural range of the species

-As a wide-ranging species, the animals within the site cannot be considered isolated in relation to the rest of the population.
-Animals within the site are part of the wider MU population.
+As a wide-ranging species, the animals within the candidate SAC cannot be considered isolated in relation to the rest of the population.
+Animals within the SACs are part of the wider MU population.

-Therefore, with respect to isolation, the West Wales Marine / Gorllewin Cymru Forol site would be graded C: population not isolated within extended distribution range.
+Therefore, with respect to isolation, the Bristol Channel Approaches / Dynesfeydd Môr Hafren site would be graded C: population not isolated within extended distribution range.